 It’s easy to spot those who don't: avid bench-pressers who pay little attention to their backs walk around hunched over as their strong but shortened pecs pull their shoulders inwards.

-During a marathon, we want to run with a nice open chest.
+During a marathon - either standalone or during an Ironman - we want to run with a nice open chest.
 So you also need to work on your upper back.
 The seated row works your latissimus dorsi, trapezius, rhomboids and lower back – the perfect accompaniment to a bench press.